logo

 Radiology Technologist Schools and Careers in Texas

 The radiologic technologist and technician schools in Texas offer education and training in a broad array of practice areas, including mammography and diagnostic radiology.
 Online schools offer programs in a flexible format that may suit your educational and career goals.
 Read about the difference between radiology technologists and radiology technicians.
-Below you will find more information about radiologic technology schools in Texas and career options for graduates, including a table of rad tech programs and a list of nationally accredited radiologic technology programs as well as student reviews.
+Below you will find more information about radiologic technology schools in Texas and career options for graduates, including a table of rad tech programs as well as student reviews.

 Quick Facts

-• There are 44 colleges and universities with radiologic technology degree programs in Texas.1
+• There are 44 not-for-profit colleges and universities with radiologic technology degree programs in Texas.1

 • 5 schools offer a bachelor’s degree in radiologic science.1